hatfieldlibrary/dspace-php-client/README.md

 # DSpace PHP REST

-PHP REST API and client for read-only DSpace API information.
+A PHP REST API that serves as middleware for read-only DSpace API information.

-The client provides functions for DSpace API queries to retrieve Community, Collection, Item and Bitstream information.
+The API provides endpoints that retrieve Community, Collection, Item and Bitstream information from DSpace and return simplified responses.

-The client returns only "essential" information about DSpace objects.
-The goal is to provide a simple tool for constructing websites that incorporate information from the DSpace repository, omitting the more extensive information needed to create a fully-featured DSpace user interface.
+The responses contain only "essential" information about DSpace objects.
+The goal is to provide an easy-to-use service for constructing websites, omitting the more extensive information needed to create a fully-featured DSpace user interface.

+The `DSpaceDataService` implementation can also be included in a PHP webpage and used to access DSpace content without using the PHP API.

 **Contents:**
 - Endpoints